grapesmoker/qems2/README.md

 ## Stack

 QEMS2 is based on a technology stack that uses MySQL for storage, Python (in the form of Django) for the backend, and jQuery/Foundation for frontend manipulations.

+Packetization is currently (sort of) handled with a separate C# app available here: https://github.com/mbentley00/QemsPacketizer

 ## Installation